 Hazard specific mitigation activities defined for each goal and objective are listed by priority of risk, and partly based on the capability of the county to acquire funding for such activities.
-Specific projects included in this plan are either under consideration; Property Acquisition, evolving during this planning process; enhanced early warning throughout the county, or completed; become "Storm Ready Community."
+Specific projects included in this plan are either under consideration or evolving during this planning process; enhanced early warning throughout the county, or completed.